ashwinbalaji0811/WaveGuide-Mode-Visualizer/README.md

 If you are using Python Natively, use pip package manager: `pip install mayavi`

+## Demo:
-> Watch the Demo in Vimeo [here](https://vimeo.com/424267794)
+- Watch the Demo in Vimeo [here](https://vimeo.com/424267794)

-Try it out in Binder [here](https://mybinder.org/v2/gh/ashwinbalaji0811/WaveGuide-Mode-Visualizer.git/master)
+- Try it out in Binder [here](https://mybinder.org/v2/gh/ashwinbalaji0811/WaveGuide-Mode-Visualizer.git/master)